thiago-scherrer/gotrader/README.md

 This robot still under construction.
 Its purpose is to automate a rule created by the trader.
 It's not a money machine ...

+## Caution

+This robo does not guarantee anything, it may not even work properly.
+You can lose money with it!
+Test the robo in the test network first.

+You have been warned.

+But if you have good results, share your extracts =)

+Don't panic.

 ## Supported Contracts

 - XBTUSD